 Every HOA is headed by a group of directors known as the HOA board.
 Board members assume their roles through elections or appointments.
 The HOA board is responsible for running the association, including duties such as collecting dues, enforcing the rules, and maintaining the common areas.

 It is equally important for a board to understand the various HOA laws in Virginia that apply to their communities.
 Failing to understand these laws can result in several consequences.
-An association that does not comply with the law may face monetary penalties.
+An association that does not comply with Virginia HOA laws may face monetary penalties.
 Homeowners may even initiate lawsuits against an HOA that does not follow state laws.

 The Virginia Property Owners Association Act is one of many Virginia homeowners association laws.
 This Act, found under Title 55.1, Chapter 18, governs the formation and operation of associations subject to a declaration recorded after January 1, 1959.
 The Act covers many topics, including association charges, access to association records, amendments to the declaration and bylaws, and liens.